 Gore Vidal, one of our era’s greatest political commentators and essayists, also felt “it” more than eight decades ago.

 Vidal had a close relationship with his grandfather who served as an Oklahoma senator during the Great Depression’s harshest years.
-In 1932, when thousands of jobless World War I veterans and their families marched on Washington D.C. to demand their promised “army bonus” payment, Vidal, only seven at the time, recalls driving to the capitol building with his grandfather and going through a camp the protesters had set up.
+In 1932, when thousands of jobless World War I veterans and their families marched on Washington D.C. to demand their promised army bonus payment, Vidal, seven at the time, recalls driving to the capitol building with his grandfather and going through a camp the protesters had set up.

 “They stoned his car,” Vidal wrote.
 “Ever since, I have always known that the famous ‘it’ which can’t happen here will happen here.”

-In 1991, when 50,000 unemployed construction workers “protesting lack of work, hope,” descended upon New York City Hall, Vidal again felt the same supernatural presence “ever closer to hand.”
+In 1991, when 50,000 unemployed construction workers “protesting lack of work, hope,” descended upon New York City Hall, Vidal again felt the same supernatural presence.

 “We are now in a prerevolutionary time,” he mused, warning that we will soon be “faced with the fury of those who have been deprived for too long of decent lives.”